rate-nl/ISO/SoA.md

 - **Backup Integrity Checks:** Monthly and annual full validation.
 - **Incident Response Reviews:** Post-incident analysis and remediation.
 - **Physical Security Audits:** NAS and development server lock compliance.
-- **Employee Awareness Training Records:** Verification of participation.
+- **Employee Awareness Training Records:** **Security awareness training completion is tracked via employee sign-off forms.
+Reports are stored in Google Drive and reviewed annually by the Managing Director.**

 **Audit Documentation:**
 All **audit findings, corrective actions, and resolutions** are **recorded** in: